RalphPastel972/Mon_CV/README.md

 My code is dirty and amateur, don't hesitate to give me advice or to correct anything I do wrong.

 ## Demo
-You can have a quick demo here: http://ryfe.fr/Mon_CV/CV.html (Please try it on smartphone, tablet and desktop computer to see the responsive magic.
+You can have a quick demo here: xxxxxxx
+(Please try it on smartphone, tablet and desktop computer to see the responsive magic.
 And on desktop, change the width of the browser window ;-) )